Lima: Food

 Lima is known as the Gastronomical Capital of the Americas.
-A center of immigration and the center of the Spanish Viceroyalty, chefs incorporated dishes brought by the conquistadors and waves of immigrants: African, European, Chinese and Japanese.
+As a center of immigration and the center of the Spanish Viceroyalty, chefs incorporated dishes brought by the conquistadors and waves of immigrants: African, European, Chinese and Japanese.
 Since the second half of the 20th century, international immigrants were joined by internal migrants from rural areas.
 Lima cuisines include Creole food, Chifas, Cebicherias and Pollerias.

 In the 21st century, its restaurants became recognized internationally.

-In 2007, the Peruvian Society for Gastronomy was born with the objective of uniting Peruvian gastronomy to put together activities that would promote Peruvian food and reinforce the Peruvian national identity.
+In 2007, the Peruvian Society for Gastronomy was born with the objective of organizing activities to promote Peruvian food and reinforce the Peruvian national identity.
 The society, called APEGA, gathered chefs, nutritionists, institutes for gastronomical training, restaurant owners, chefs and cooks, researchers and journalists.
-They worked with universities, food producers, artisanal fishermen and sellers in food markets.
+They worked with universities, food producers, artisanal fishermen and vendors in food markets.
 One of their first projects (2008) was to create the largest food festival in Latin America, called Mistura ("mixture" in Portuguese).
 The fair takes place in September every year.
 The number of attendees has grown from 30,000 to 600,000 in 2014.
 The fair congregates restaurants, food producers, bakers, chefs, street vendors and cooking institutes from for ten days to celebrate excellent food.

 Since 2011, several Lima restaurants have been recognized as among The World's 50 Best Restaurants.
+In 2023, Central was named the Best Restaurant in the World.
+In 2025, Maido was named the Best Restaurant in the World.

 In 2016, Central was awarded No. 4 (chefs Virgilio Martinez and Pia Leon), Maido was awarded No. 13 (chef Mitsuharu Tsumura) and Astrid & Gaston was awarded No. 30 (chef Diego Muñoz and owned by chef Gaston Acurio).
 In addition, Central was named No. 1 restaurant in the list of Latin America's 50 Best Restaurants 2015.
 Out of the 50 best restaurants in Latin America, we find: Central #1, Astrid & Gaston #3, Maido #5, La Mar #12, Malabar #20, Fiesta #31, Osso Carnicería y Salumería #34, La Picanteria #36 and Rafael #50.
 These restaurants fuse ideas from across the country and the world.

 Peruvian coffee and chocolate have also won international awards.
 Lima is the Peruvian city with the greatest variety and where different dishes representing South American cuisine can be found.

-Ceviche is Peru's national dish and it's made from salt, garlic, onions, hot Peruvian peppers, and raw fish that's all marinated in lime.
-In Northern Peru, one can find black-oyster ceviche, mixed seafood ceviche, crab and lobster ceviche.
+Ceviche is Peru's national dish.
+It is made with salt, garlic, onions, hot Peruvian peppers, and raw fish that is marinated in lime.
+In northern Peru, one can find black-oyster ceviche, mixed seafood ceviche, crab and lobster ceviche.
 In the Andes one can also find trout ceviche and chicken ceviche.